FireFather/cccc/README.md

 by Andrew Templeton
 http://www.enpassant.dk/chess/palview/

-The system aldo includes extensive use of powershell scripts and windows command-line scripts to create, manage, and format comma-delimed text files (results.dat, ratings.dat, etc.).
+The system also includes extensive use of powershell scripts and windows command-line scripts to create, manage, and format comma-delimed text files (results.dat, ratings.dat, etc.) for FTP upload to the web server.

 To set it up:
 1. download the web server (cccc.zip), tournament broadcast (cccc-live.zip), and guide (cccc-guide.zip) packages